 1. Service Area City Environment - City Parks 2.
 Proposal No. 19 3.
-Head of Service Rachel Chasseaud, Assistant Director - City Environment eded Increase the current fee for allotments.
+Head of Service Rachel Chasseaud, Assistant Director - City Environment What is the proposal?
+Use the savings proposal wording and more detail if needed Increase the current fee for allotments.
 This will save £45k.
-4. Budget Proposal 5.
+Budget Proposal 4.
+Budget Proposal 5.
 Summary of impacts Highlight the most significant disproportionate impacts on groups Increased allotment fees may have a disproportionate impact on people living in low-income households or reduce equality of opportunity for groups who already do not use green spaces, exercise or eat healthy food less often.
 Data is not currently available on the protected characteristics of allotment users.
 There will likely be impacts on all groups of people.
-The most disproportionately impacted groups will be: • Age • Disability • People on lower incomes 6.
+The most disproportionately impacted groups will be: Age Disability People on lower incomes 6.
 Assess level of impact 2 - Moderate impact on a small group of people